zachj1582/react-i-ii-review/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+  data container used at top of the data flow

-2. Where do you set initial state?
+2. Where do you set initial state? in the constructor. (can only be utilized in class components)

-3. What method do you use to update state?
+3. What method do you use to update state? setState()

 ### Understand

 Discuss this question in pairs if you have a 4-person group

-4. Explain what's happening in this component.
+4. Explain what's happening in this component. creating class(stateful) component that will keep track of the number of questions answered by the lead mentor Tim Biles through a button click incrementing questions answered.

 ```jsx
 import React, { Component } from "react";